-\ available only to Advanced Students of French or Spanish
+^{} available only for Advanced Students of French or Spanish

-THIRD YEAR
+THIRD YEAR MODULES

 Students are required to spend a full academic session abroad between the second and final years, following approved courses at a university in France, Belgium, Canada, Switzerland, Italy, Spain or Latin America (Mexico, Colombia), or alternatively as an assistant in a school in one of those countries.
 Students also have the option of doing a work placement, subject to departmental approval.